CSCfi/csc-user-guide/docs/support/faq/local_scratch_for_data_processing.md

 tar xvf /scratch/project_2001234/big_data.tar ./
 ```

 **Step 2**.
 Run the analysis.
-This time we run a for loop that uses command "transeq" to translate all the fasta files, found in the big_data directory,
+This time we run a for loop that uses command *transeq* to translate all the fasta files, found in the big_data directory,
 into new protein sequence files:
 ```text
 for ffile in $(find ./ | grep fasta$ )